RamtinMogh/multi-login-authentication-system-project/README.md

 # Multi-Login Authentication System (AD DS + SSSD)

 **Centralized authentication for hybrid Windows/Linux environments** — Enables seamless logins, user/group management, and permissions across Windows Server 2019 and Linux Mint using Active Directory Domain Services (AD DS) and System Security Services Daemon (SSSD).
-Built as a Seneca College project.
+Built as a project.

 This repo documents the full setup for domain-joining Linux clients to a Windows AD domain.